kholmgre/VRIOT/playground/tictactoe/readme.md

 npm run buildTicClient
 ```

-The commands above should start instances of webpack that builds .js files to the /dist/ folder using the files in src as source.
+The commands above should start instances of Webpack that builds .js files to the /dist/ folder using the files in src as source.

 #### Get SSL certificates
 The next step is to acquire SSL certificates for the https servers.
 To do this there are two ways: either ask Kristofer Holmgren or Mikael Vesavuori, or [generate your own key using openssl](http://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl).